carpentries/maintainer-onboarding/episodes/05-infrastructure.md

 In addition to showing up in-line in the Instructor view, callouts with the "instructor" tag are gathered to a separate "Instructor Notes" page.

+A comprehensive list of supported callout types is available in [The Workbench's component guide](https://carpentries.github.io/sandpaper-docs/component-guide.html).

 :::::::::::::::::::::::::::::::::::::::  challenge

 ## Scavenger Hunt (5 minutes)